sbarthelemy/collada-dom/Readme.txt

    viewer.self will be in viewer\bin for debug build (conf=debug)
 2) Unzip samples.zip, extract its content to viewer\bin\
-3) Use ProDG Target Manager or Debugger to load viewer.self Optionally, specify a Collada document (cage.dae) as command line argument when loading viewer executable
+3) Use ProDG Target Manager or Debugger to load viewer.self Optionally, specify a COLLADA document (cage.dae) as command line argument when loading viewer executable

 [Windows host/Visual Studio]